Starting out on Psychic Tours

 Trust your Spirit Communicator

 The more you trust the spirit communicators the more accurate your mediumship will become.
 Nowadays I have all sorts of strange messages come through, and some can be very odd indeed.
 For example, I once gave a message from a spirit who’s head had been cryogenically frozen.
 “A complete waste of money!” was the spirit’s comment.
-I have relayed secret symbolism from the Grand Lodge by a “dead” Freemason—though I wonder how it is possible to keep any form of secret in the spirit world.
+I have relayed secret symbolism from the Grand Lodge by a “dead” Freemason—though I wonder how it is possible to keep any form of a secret in the spirit world.

 If we can give unusual facts that can be verified only by the recipient and no one else in the theater, it helps to negate the skeptics’ accusation that all mediums give cold readings: that we give information that could apply to anyone or that can easily be made to fit with what the recipient wants to hear.
 We mediums need to give this level of irrefutable proof, which comes by trusting the spirit.
 If you have the courage to say what the spirit impresses on your mind, your mediumship will become more accurate.